schitresh/software_development/frameworks/rails/5_security/4_user_management.md

   - Because most people don't use sophisticated passwords
   - Most passwords are a combination of dictionary words and possibly numbers
 - Because of this, most web applications will display a generic error message
-  - Like username of password is incorrect
+  - Like username or password is incorrect
   - But in forgot password pages, most admit that username not found
   - This allows an attacker to compile a list of usernames and brute-force the accounts
 - Require to enter a CAPTCHA after a number of failed logins from a certain IP address